Our Wilmington Car Wreck Lawyers Discuss Rollover Accidents

 To simplify matters, a lower vehicle with its weight closer to the ground is more stable than a taller vehicle with a high center of gravity.
 As an analogy, consider a short can of tuna: it’s much harder to tip over than a taller can of soup, because center of gravity is much higher for the soup.

 Sport utility vehicles, which were originally designed as a car-like shell over a light truck chassis, tend to have very high centers of gravity relative to their base.
 Much of the surge in rollover accidents can be explained by the increased popularity of SUVs over the last two decades.

 When It’s Not the Driver’s Fault

 Of course, it’s not only SUVs that flip on the highway.
 Under the right circumstances, any vehicle can have a rollover accident.
 For conventional automobiles, manufacturing defects can have a significant role in rollover accident fatalities.
 Defective tires, braking systems, or steering systems can cause a car to lose stability and throw it into a rollover.
 A defective roof design can crumple when the vehicle is turned upside down; a properly designed roof would resist that impact.
 When a vehicle or component is poorly designed or defective in its function, the manufacturer can be held liable for any injuries that result.

 If you have been involved in a rollover accident through no fault of your own, you need to hold the person responsible to account.
-A consultation with a Wilmington car wreck lawyer from Speaks Law Firm can explain your legal rights to seek compensation for your injuries and other losses.
+A consultation with a Wilmington auto accident lawyer from Speaks Law Firm can explain your legal rights to seek compensation for your injuries and other losses.
 Best of all, the first consultation is free and confidential.
-Call us today at (877) 593-4233 to make your appointment, and we’ll send you a FREE copy of The North Carolina Auto Injury Book as our way of introducing the firm.
+Call us today at (877) 593-4233 to schedule your appointment, and we’ll send you a FREE copy of The North Carolina Auto Injury Book as our way of introducing the firm.